Bylaws

 ARTICLE 5: MEMBERS

-Section 5.1 The Society shall be composed of three categories of members as determined by the Board of Directors: Membership includes three categories.
+Section 5.1 The Society shall be composed of three (3) categories of members as determined by the Board of Directors.
 An active member is defined as a member whose dues are current.

-5.1.1 Category I: Inclusive of members whose license and scope of practice includes the ability to independently research and/or order and prescribe services and equipment necessary to diagnose and treat sleep disorders (such as, but not limited to, MD, DO, DDS, PhD, NP).
+5.1.1 Category I: Inclusive of members whose license and scope of practice includes the ability to order and prescribe services and equipment necessary to diagnose and treat sleep disorders (such as, but not limited to, MD, DO, DDS, PhD, NP, PA).
 All Category I members should be active in sleep disorders medicine.
 Category I members pay annual dues set by the Board of Directors.
 Category I members have full voting privileges.
 Category I members may serve as officers on the Board of Directors and on Committees.

 5.1.3 Category III: Inclusive of all other members who haven’t met the qualifications stated within Category I or II membership classes.
 Category III members are individuals whose primary employment is in the Sleep Health Profession.
 Category III members pay annual dues set by the Board of Directors.
 Category III members have full voting privileges.
 Category III members may serve as officers on the Board of Directors and on Committees.